Guides

 Bee Priority by Stage

 Your best bee changes as your garden grows.
-This table shows which bee qualities to prioritize at each stage.
+This table shows which bee qualities to prioritize at each stage, while the planner above lets you save the lane that matches your current bottleneck.

 | Stage | Best bee focus | Why |